 4 ways to drive recognition in your customer service team

-As we count down the days until National Customer Service Week, which starts on 7th October, I’m going to use this post to focus on the theme of recognition.
-For me, this has to be one of the most important factors in delivering excellent customer service, and also one of the most often overlooked.
+For me, recognition is one of the most important factors in delivering excellent customer service, and also one of the most often overlooked.

 Put simply, whatever systems and technology you have in place, your agents are on the frontline, and their performance is what makes the difference between service that is merely adequate and an experience that drives positive feedback and long-term loyalty.
 Essentially, a good employee experience is central to delivering a good customer experience.
 Also, given the high turnover rates in the contact center industry, recognition can be a powerful weapon in keeping your best staff and ensuring they remain happy and motivated.